Contrast checker

 Auto-fixing a failure

-Pick one and ColorCopy adjusts that color to the exact ratio you chose, against the other one.
-It nudges luminance up or down (whichever brings the ratio in range) without changing the hue more than it has to.
+Pick one and ColorCopy adjusts that color to the exact target, against the other one.
+It nudges luminance up or down (whichever brings the contrast in range) without changing the hue more than it has to.
 Your accent stays your accent — it just becomes more readable.

 Closing